AMSDavis/cadl/CONTRIBUTING.md

 debug the last one you chose.

-1. **VS Code Extension**: This will run and debug an experimental instance of VS Code with the ADL extension for VS Code and ADL language serever running live with any of your changes.
+1. **VS Code Extension**: This will run and debug an experimental instance of VS Code with the Cadl extension for VS Code and Cadl language serever running live with any of your changes.
 It will attach to both the VS Code client process and the language server process automatically.
-2. **Compile Scratch**: Use this to debug compiling `packages/adl-samples/scratch/*.adl`.
-The ADL source code in that folder is excluded from source control by design.
-Create ADL files there to experiment and debug how the compiler reacts.
+2. **Compile Scratch**: Use this to debug compiling `packages/cadl-samples/scratch/*.cadl`.
+The Cadl source code in that folder is excluded from source control by design.
+Create Cadl files there to experiment and debug how the compiler reacts.
-3. **Compile Scratch (nostdlib)**: Same as above, but skips parsing and evaluating the ADL standard library.
+3. **Compile Scratch (nostdlib)**: Same as above, but skips parsing and evaluating the Cadl standard library.
 Sometimes it's easier to
 4. **Attach to Default Port**: Use this to attach to a manually run `node --debug` command.
 5. **Attach to Language Server**: Use this to attach to the language